What is SAP S/4 HANA? A User Guide to S/4 HANA

 “Leonardo” is SAP’s umbrella name for all of its next-gen technologies (IoT, machine learning, big data, etc.), and integrating it with S/4HANA offers plenty of futuristic advantages.
 By collecting massive amounts of unstructured data from installed sensors, data collection points and more, Leonardo can help companies come to actionable insights like predicting needed machine maintenance and anticipating delays in distribution due to rough weather or road conditions.

-As major players in the ERP space know, SAP has made it clear that they plan to cut off support for ECC (as well as 3rd-party databases) by 2025.
+As major players in the ERP space know, SAP has made it clear that they plan to cut off support for ECC and 3rd-party databases by 2027 (with some kinds of maintenance and support extending to 2030 and others to 2040).
 This news—not to mention a host of benefits offered by S/4HANA—has prompted companies to take a long hard look at whether they plan to migrate to the solution, the issues they may face during such a move, and how to make their migration successful.
 A recent report by Saas-provider LeanIX and PwC, “State of SAP S/4HANA Transformation,” illustrates some S/4HANA migration challenges companies in this position need to keep in mind as well as possible solutions.
 Let’s dig a little deeper into the issue together.

 Do You Really Need to Migrate Now?
 (Or at All?)?